fireship-io/fireship.io/content/lessons/angularfire-google-oauth/index.md

 First, you will need a Firebase project with Firestore enabled in test mode.

 Google Sign-in is the easiest method to configure in Firebase because your app credentials are already built into your Google Cloud.
-You can extend this tutorial to work with Facebook, Github, and Twitter, but will need to follow the configuration instructions for each.
+You can extend this tutorial to work with Facebook, GitHub, and Twitter, but will need to follow the configuration instructions for each.

 {{< figure src="img/firebase-google-signin.png" alt="enable the google signin method via the Firebase authentication tab" >}}